MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Finally, to encode the stress position within each word:

 * Select 'Stress from word property' from the Enrichment view menu.
-* From the 'wordproperty' dropdown box, select 'stresspattern'.
+* From the 'wordproperty' dropdown box, select 'stress_pattern'.
 * Select 'Save enrichment' and run the enrichment in the Enrichment view.